Manager, Supplier Diversity and Development

 Nestlé’s commitment to diversity is real.
 With over 300,000 employees worldwide and factory locations in more than 85 countries, we truly are a multinational, multicultural company.
 This is demonstrated in both our internal hiring practices and our supplier relationships and continues to be one source of our competitive advantage in our position as the world’s largest Food Company.

-As the Vice President and Chief Procurement Officer of North America Procurement, I am proud to provide supplier diversity leadership to all of the Nestlé operating companies in the United States.
+As the Manager of Supplier Diversity for Nestlé North America Procurement, I am proud to provide supplier diversity leadership to all of the Nestlé operating companies in the United States.
 We are committed to the development of meaningful and mutually beneficial business relationships with diverse suppliers and recognize the value these relationships add to our Company.
-We strive to exceed our diversity targets and to provide an environment where all suppliers, including those that meet the requirements of our Supplier Diversity program, are provided with all the information they need to be a strategic business partner.
+We strive to exceed our diversity targets and to provide an environment where all suppliers, including those that meet the requirements of our Supplier Diversity program, are provided with all the information they need.

 Having a Supplier Diversity Program makes good business sense.
 We are investing in the future of our company and in the communities in which we live and work.
 We thank you for your support in this mission.

 By 2050, the majority of the U.S. population will consist of people from ethnic groups historically referred to as minorities.
 The 2007 Survey of Business Owners conducted by the U.S. Census Department documented the increasingly diverse U.S. business ownership which mirrors the diversity trends of our population.

 The following highlights from this survey support Nestlé’s Commitment to Supplier Diversity:

 - In 2007, minority-owned firms numbered 5.8 million, up from 4.0 million in 2002, an increase of 45.5 percent.
 These businesses generated $860.5 billion in receipts, an increase of 54.3 percent from 2002.